 - 4. In the IP Symbol on the left, ensure that Show disabled ports is unchecked. - 5.
-Specify the following on the Configuration tab: - Component Name: type sine_high - Configuration Options: select SIN COS LUT only - Noise Shaping: select None - Under Hardware Parameters, set Phase Width to 16 and Output Width to 20
+Specify the following on the Configuration tab: - Component Name: type sine_high - Configuration Options: select SIN COS LUT only - Noise Shaping: select None - Under Hardware Parameters, set Phase Width to 16 and Output Width to 20 - 6.
+On the Implementation tab, set Output Selection to Sine. - 7.
+On the Detailed Implementation tab, set Control Signals to ARESETn (active-Low).

-- 6. On the Implementation tab, set Output Selection to Sine. - 7.
-On the Detailed Implementation tab, set Control Signals to ARESETn (active-Low). - 8.
-On the Summary tab, review the settings and click OK. - 9.
-In the Create Directory Dialog Box, click OK.
+8. On the Summary tab, review the settings and click OK.